Omnitracker: History

 Omnitracker was developed by the privately owned company Omninet GmbH, based in Eckental located close to Nuremberg in 1998.
 Initially Omninet's focus was on quality management and software development processes.
 Omnitracker has since expanded across industries and modularly for business process platforms.
 In 2000, the focus on service management processes according to ITIL has been implemented in the Omnitracker.
 Numerous international clients use Omnitracker as mission-critical system in different service and technical processes.

 Omnitracker 2012 has been classified by the analyst group, Info-Tech Research Group as a 'Value Champion' software.

 Orientation

-The Omnitracker platform and applications serve as a far-reaching automation of IT-based workflows and are aimed at B2B customers in all industries such as Industrial companies, service organizations, IT service providers and government agencies.
-Overall Omnitracker is used by several hundred installations.
-Notable clients are DB (German Railways), DATEV, Daimler, the German Patent and Trademark Office, SANYO, Siemens, tesa, NATO, Belgian Defence.
+The Omnitracker platform and applications automate IT-based workflows and are used by B2B customers in multiple industries such as Industrial companies, service organizations, IT service providers and government agencies.
+Omnitracker is used by several hundred installations.
+Notable clients include DB (German Railways), DATEV, Daimler, the German Patent and Trademark Office, SANYO, Siemens, tesa, NATO, and Belgian Defence.